rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

-% A Technical Introduction to the Asterisk Gateway Interface (AGI)
+Title: A Technical Introduction to the Asterisk Gateway Interface (AGI)
-%
+Date: 2010-02-17 04:00
-%
+Author: Randall Degges

-# A Technical Introduction to the Asterisk Gateway Interface (AGI)
+Tags: agi, programming, asterisk

 The Asterisk Gateway Interface, commonly referred to as [AGI][], is a language-independent API for processing calls.
 It allows programmers to write